FasterXML/jackson-datatype-hppc/README.md

     mapper.register(new HppcModule());

 after which you can read JSON as HPCC types, as well as write HPPC types as JSON.
 It's really that simple; convenient and efficient.

+# Current status

+Currently (12-Jun-2011) following things are supported:

+* Serializing all 'XxxContainer' (IntContainer, IntSet, IntArrayList etc) types

+and following are not yet supported:

+* Deserialization
+* Serialization of 'map' types (ie. 'XYAssociateContainer' implementations)

+plan is to support full fidelity of Jackson annotation configurability; meaning that all generic types (ones with 'Object' in name, and with generic type parameter) could be supported; as well as use of included type information.